MicrosoftDocs/windows-powershell-docs/docset/windows/smbshare/Grant-SmbShareAccess.md

 # Grant-SmbShareAccess

 ## SYNOPSIS
-Adds an allow ACE for a trustee to the security descriptor of the SMB share.
+Adds an allow access control entry (ACE) for a trustee to the security descriptor of the Server Message Block (SMB) share.

 ## SYNTAX